Keto Cake

 Arman’s recipe tips

+• Can I make this without eggs?
 I tried this cake without eggs, using an egg substitute.
 The texture was not super moist or fluffy but quite dense.
-If you don’t mind that texture, use a pre-formulated egg substitute (like Ener-g egg replacer).
+If you don’t mind that texture, use a pre-formulated egg substitute (like Ener-G egg replacer) verus chia/or flax eggs.

 Keto Cake (Vanilla Cake)